Stop Blaming the Handoff — Your Delivery Model Is Broken

 More modular and signal-driven.

-More respectful of the fact that development, testing, release, governance, and DevOps teams are already carrying enough weight.
+More respectful of the weight development, testing, release, governance, and DevOps teams are already carrying.

-The working idea I keep coming back to is a lightweight operating model that I’m calling BRIDGE:
+The working idea I keep coming back to is a lightweight operating model I’m calling BRIDGE:

 Balanced Release & Integrated Delivery Governance Engine.